AlexandrErohin/home-assistant-tplink-router/README.md

 NOTE!
 1. If you use `https` connection to your router you may get error `certificate verify failed: EE certificate key too weak`.
 To fix this - unset `Verify ssl`
+2. If you use `https` connection - You need to turn on "Local Management via HTTPS" (advanced->system->administration) in the router web UI
-2. Use Local Password which is for Log In with Local Password.
+3. Use Local Password which is for Log In with Local Password.
 Login with TP-LINK ID doesnt work

 <img src="https://raw.githubusercontent.com/AlexandrErohin/home-assistant-tplink-router/master/docs/media/router.png" width="30%">

-3. If you got error - `check if the default router username is correct` The default username for most routers is `admin`.
+4. If you got error - `check if the default router username is correct` The default username for most routers is `admin`.
 Some routers have the default username - `user`.
-4. If you got error - `use web encrypted password instead` Read [web encrypted password](#encrypted_pass)
+5. If you got error - `use web encrypted password instead` Read [web encrypted password](#encrypted_pass)
-5. The TP-Link Web Interface only supports upto 1 user logged in at a time (for security reasons, apparently).
+6. The TP-Link Web Interface only supports upto 1 user logged in at a time (for security reasons, apparently).
 So you will be logged out from router web interface when the integration updates data

 ### <a id="encrypted_pass">Web Encrypted Password</a>
 If you got error - `use web encrypted password instead.
 Check the documentation!`